the-turing-way/the-turing-way/personas.md

 Below you'll find a range of personas and pathways, showing how their interactions with the Turing Way can improve and enrich the project.
 Each example is meant to suggest ways you might interact with, learn from, and contribute to the Turing Way so hopefully one resonates with you and empowers you to get involved!

-If you do not relate to any of the personas described and are struggling to figure out how to get involved or use this resource, please open an issue or get in contact on our [Gitter channel](https://gitter.im/alan-turing-institute/the-turing-way) letting us know what the barriers are!
+If you do not relate to any of the personas described and are struggling to figure out how to get involved or use this resource, please open an issue or get in contact on our [Gitter channel](https://gitter.im/alan-turing-institute/the-turing-way) letting us know what your persona or pathway might look like!

+This process will not only help our users, but will help the _The Turing Way_ team members in improving the community documents for the _The Turing Way_ such as [README](https://github.com/alan-turing-institute/the-turing-way/blob/master/README.md) and [Contributing Guidelines](https://github.com/alan-turing-institute/the-turing-way/blob/master/CONTRIBUTING.md).

 ## Contributor personas

 1. Sam, someone who has no GitHub experience
-2. Alex, someone who has a lot of GitHub experience
+2. Alia, someone who has a lot of GitHub experience
 3. Amal, someone who knows they want to contribute, and does
 4. Noor, someone who doesn't know they want to contribute, but does
 5. Robin, someone who can only contribute outside of their normal working hours